genGrievouz/genGrievouz/README.md

 - 👋 Hello there, I’m general Grievous @genGrievouz
-- 👀 I’m interested in killing Kenobi.
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning how to slay all jedi.
 - 💞️ I’m looking to collaborate on order 66.
 - 📫 Reach me on Utapau.